google/badwolf/docs/temporal_graph_modeling.md

 * _Immutable_ or predicates that are always valid regardless of when they were created.
 For instance, they are useful to describe properties that never change, for instance, the color of someone's eyes.
-* _Temporal_ predicates that are anchored at some point along the time continuum.
+* _Temporal_ predicates are anchored at some point along the time continuum.
              For instance, the predicate _met_ describing when two nodes met is anchored at a particular time.

 It is important to note here that temporal predicates are descriptive of a property in relation to time.
 The granularity (or window) of validity of that predicate is left to the temporal reasoning module.
-This is important, since allow to reason against arbitrary time granularities.
-All time calculations and reasoning in BadWold assume a Gregorian calendar.
+This is important, since it allows us to reason against arbitrary time granularities.
+All time calculations and reasoning in BadWolf assume a Gregorian calendar.

 ### Predicate ID